waynezhang2021/BFScript/README.md

 # BFScript
 A new programming language I made based on BFDebug.
-This one is more user-friendly than BFDebug.
+This one is much more user-friendly than BFDebug.